MattAurich/htmlBuilder/README.md

 4. node app/server.js

+# Routes
+* Templates
+    * used to update the templates found redis cache

 # S3 template bucket setup
 * folder structure like so: TBD

 # S3 destination bucket setup
 * set up for static hosting like so: TBD

 # For input validation
 * handled by TBD

 # Error handling
 * handled by TBD

 # Logging
 * handled by hapi-pino

 * log files put to TBD